YixiongDing/UniMelb-Study-Materials/Software Testing and Reliability/Sample Exam 1/Sample Exam 1.md

  2. d-u anomaly

 (ii)
- 1. u-r anomaly indicates that length_a is uninitialised before the it is referenced.
+ 1. u-r anomaly indicates that length_a is uninitialised before it is referenced.
  2. d-u anomaly indicates that length is never referenced before it becomes undefined.
+ 3. u-r anomaly indicates that i is uninitialised before it is referenced.

 #### Question 4 [20 marks]
 ##### The program in Figure 2 takes a single string in the array text and partitions it into an array of lines stored in page.
 Each time a newline character ‘\n’ is reached a new line is created.